pu2clr/SI4735/examples/SI47XX_10_MOBILE_PHONE/README.md

 ## Bluetooth Arduino Library

-The Arduino sketch of this example uses the [SoftwareSerial](https://github.com/PaulStoffregen/SoftwareSerial).
+The Arduino sketch of this example uses the [SoftwareSerial](https://github.com/PaulStoffregen/SoftwareSerial) library.
 You have to download and install this library on your Arduino enviroment.

 ## Compile and deploy this mobile application example